NLnetLabs/rpki-doc/source/krill/manage-cas.rst

       }
   }

-The default response is the RFC8183 parent response XML file.
+The default response is the RFC 8183 parent response XML file.
 Or, if you set `--format json` you will get the plain API reponse:

 .. code-block:: text